-Kurt Russell is no stranger to science fiction, long before taking the role of Peter Quill’s father in Guardians of the Galaxy Vol 2 he’d appeared in such sci-fi offerings as Solider, Stargate and John Carpenter’s The Thing but his first foray into the genre was way back 1966 as a guest star in the Irwin Allen television show Lost in Space.
+Kurt Russell is no stranger to science fiction – long before taking the role of Peter Quill’s father in Guardians of the Galaxy Vol 2 he’d appeared in such sci-fi offerings as Solider, Stargate and John Carpenter’s The Thing – as his first foray into the genre was way back 1966 as a guest star on the Irwin Allen television show Lost in Space.
 The episode was called “The Challenge” and featured young Kurt Russell as the warrior Quano who decided to test his medal against Will Robinson.

 The episode opens with Will Robinson (Billy Mumy) and Doctor Smith (Jonathan Harris) sleeping outside the Jupiter 2 in the hopes that their elaborate alarm system would entrap a mysterious invader who lurked somewhere in the shadows.
 This is one of those weird character inconsistencies when it comes to the cowardly Doctor Smith as we get no reason as to why he’d agree to rough it outside their perfectly safe spaceship when there is a possibly dangerous intruder about, but even stranger is that the Jupiter 2 had already been established as having force fields so such an alarm systems doesn’t seem to be all that needed in the first place.
 Regardless of its necessity it does alert Will, who has to kick Doctor Smith to wake up, that there is in fact an intruder about.